paul-green-stone/CdD/README.md

 > LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
 > OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 > SOFTWARE.

+## Description

+*CdD* is a dictionary data structure implemented in C, designed to facilitate quick access and management of key-value pairs.
+Leveraging a hash table under the hood, *CdD* offers constant-time complexity for lookups, insertions, and deletions, making it an ideal choice for applications that require fast data retrieval.

+It's designed to work seamlessly on *\*nix* operating systems, including Linux and Unix.
+While *CdD* is not explicitly limited to these platforms, it has been developed and tested primarily in these environments.

+### Features

+- :one **Framework for Custom Data Handling**: *CdD* provides a skeleton framework that requires users to define their own functions for handling the data stored in the dictionary.
+This allows for maximum flexibility and customization, enabling users to tailor the dictionary’s behavior to their specific application needs

+- :two **Fast Performance**: Utilizing a hash table under the hood, CDict provides constant-time complexity for lookups, insertions, and deletions, making it an ideal choice for applications that demand quick data retrieval

+- :three **Memory Management**: While *CdD* efficiently manages its internal memory allocation and deallocation, users are responsible for implementing their own memory allocation and deallocation functions for the data types they store.
+Properly managing memory in these functions is crucial to prevent memory leaks